 Part-time hours and discrimination at work

-Does a provision, criterion or practice (PCP) that requires working mothers to work weekends on a rota basis amount to unlawful discrimination?
+Does a provision, criterion or practice (PCP) that requires mothers to work weekends on a rota basis amount to unlawful discrimination at work?
 This is the question that the tribunal faced in the case of Shackletons Garden Centre Ltd v Lowe .

 Miss Lowe was a full-time cashier who worked at least five shifts a week, including weekends.
 Prior to her maternity leave, Miss Lowe indicated that when she returned to work she would no longer work full-time but would work part-time on fixed days instead.
 Shackletons stated that they would review the situation upon her return.